StrangeBeeCorp/docs/docs/thehive/installation/migration.md

 ---

-## Merging Multiple TheHive 3 Data into One TheHive 5 Instance
+## Merging multiple TheHive 3 data into one TheHive 5 instance

 The migration tool supports multiple executions to merge different TheHive 3 datasets into a single TheHive 5 instance.
 Each migration execution can specify a different target organization.
 To avoid conflicts in case numbers, where a case with the same number already exists, you can use the `--case-number-shift` parameter to adjust the case numbers accordingly.

 ---

-## Using Authentication on Cassandra
+## Using authentication on Cassandra

 If you're utilizing a dedicated account on Cassandra to access TheHive 4 data, ensure that the user has permissions to create keyspaces in the database.